Production-grade CI/CD with Next.js/Vercel and GitHub Actions

 Previously, I would build the Next.js app on the GitHub runner, spin it up locally, and run Playwright against that local instance.
 It was painfully slow, but more importantly, it was fundamentally flawed!
 It didn't test the actual edge network, serverless functions, or the caching layer that production uses.

-Then came the realization: Vercel is already building a Preview Deployment for every PR.
-Why build it twice?
+I thought to myself, "Wait a minute...
+If Vercel is already building a Preview Deployment for every PR...
+Why build it twice?" 🤔

 So I decided to leverage Vercel's Preview Deployments as the environment for our E2E tests, and this approach provides more confidence that the code is production-ready since our tests run against the actual deployment.